jodie-kane/i3-scripts/README.md

 ### i3-scripts

-I use these + rofi + jq to handle window switching. \
+I use the following scripts to handle window switching. \
 Although in principal you can use them to apply any valid i3 command to a selected window.

 The scripts expect to found in the PATH
 (you may need to set it via: ~/.xsessionrc for i3 to see it)